James Reavis: First claim

 After completing his work in Mexico, Reavis returned to San Francisco.
 There, he showed his documents to influential people and wrote several anonymous news articles for the Examiner claiming "irrefutable evidence" supported his claim on the Peralta grant.
 During this time, he also was in negotiations with executives from the Southern Pacific Railroad.
 The executives were interested in securing a 200 ft right-of-way for their railroad where their tracks crossed the grant, while simultaneously blocking the Texas Pacific Railroad from doing the same.
 As a result of these talks, Charles Crocker signed an agreement providing Reavis with US$5000 upfront money and US$50,000 total to secure an easement across the Peralta grant.

 Reavis' first official action came in October 1882, when he filed papers with the Safford, Arizona Territory, probate court showing he had been assigned Willing's deeds.
 The reason for this filing is unclear, as the probate court did not have authority to determine the validity of the claim.
 The small county seat may have allowed Reavis to better solidify his claim with a minimum of other people taking notice at the time.

 The official filing of the claim came on March 27, 1883, in the Tucson office of Surveyor General J.W.
 Robbins.
 In addition to Willing's deed of purchase, Reavis filed copies of the cedulas, wills, codicils, and proclamations he had secured documenting the first baron's life.
 The collection of documents filled two trunks.
 Following an initial examination of the documents, which lasted into the night, Robins promised to register the claim and begin his investigation as the first stage of the certification.

-After filing his claim, Reavis established his base of operations at Arizola.
+After filing his claim, Reavis established his base of operations at Arizola, Arizona.
 This was a location near Casa Grande containing a small set of ruins that had supposedly been used by the first baron as La Hacienda de Peralta.
 Reavis brought in craftsmen to build a mansion of redwood and red brick on the site, complete with servant quarters, stables, storage sheds, and a protective stone wall surrounding the site.